ryanlsmith4/react-express/README.md

 ## Challenges (3hrs)

 Your goal is to add some features to this API.
+Currently the code stores some functions in `utils.js`.
+These are imported into `server.js` with:

+`const { random, randomD, randomRolls } = require('./utils')`

+You can find this at the top of `server.js`.

+All of these functions are stubbed in currently.
+Your job is to fill these functions out and build their functionality and test them along the way.

+Run the tests to check your work.

+`npm test`

 **Challenge 1**

 Currently the API endpoint '/random/?n=num' returns a random number from 0 to num.
-This has a problem since the numbers returned are decimal numbers, for example:
+This has a problem since the numbers returned are decimal numbers, for example: `13.409162476456668`.
+Modify the code at the endpoint to return whole numbers.

-1. Return random numbers in a range.
-The call should take a value that sets the range.
+- The random function should return a whole number.
+- The number should range from 0 to n - 1

+**Challenge 2**

+You need a function to simulate die rolls.
+Currently there is a stubbed function `randomD(n)`.
+This function takes a number n as a parameter.
+It should return a number from 1 to n.

+- `randomD(n)` should return a whole number
+- `randomD(n)` should return a number from 1 to n

+**Challenge 3**

-1. Return die rolls.
-The call should take in the number of dice, and the number of sides.
-It should return an array of "rolls" and the total of all rolls.
+We need to a function to generate a series of die rolls.
+This function is stubbed in as `randomRolls(n, s)`, `n` is number of dice to roll, and `s` is number of sides.
+This function should return an array of random numbers.

-1. A service that takes a notation string and returns the dice rolls.
-  - Notication string uses this format: nDs where n is the number of dice and s is the number of sides.
+- `randomRolls(n, s)` should return an array
+- all elements should whole numbers
+- There should be at least 1 element (the array should not be empty)
+- Each element should be value of 1 to s

+**Cahllenge 4**

+You need to modify the API to work with the new functions.
+Currently You can use the `/random/?n=6` to get a random between 0 and 5.
+Your job is to add an option that returns a die roll.
+This should be a number from 1 to n.
+For excample:

+- `/random/?die=6` should return a number from 1 to 6

+**Challenge 5**

+You need to expand your API to return a number of die rolls.
+This new call should return an array of random numbers

+- `/random/?num=3&die=6` should return an array of 3 numbers from 1 to 6

+##Challenge 6**

+Modify the API to work with path rather than the query string.
+For example:

-  - a + adds the next value so
+- `/random/6` returns a value from 0 to 5
-    - 2D6+2 rolls 2 d 6 and adds 2
-    - 3D6+1D4 rolls 3 d 6 and adds a 1 d 4 roll
-1. Serve your Tweet generator
-1. CRUD a simple resource.
+- `/random/die/6` returns value from 1 to 6
+- `/random/dice/3/6` returns an array of 3 die rolls from 1 to 6

+**Stretch Challenges**

+Try any of these you want with any extra time you have.

+- Return a random quote
+  - Create an endpoint that returns a random quote